Portland CPR Certification Training Programs

 |Campus Setting||Large city||Large city|

-Sources: *NCES College Navigator, **Portland State University, *** Portland Community College
+Sources: *National Center for Education Statistics, **Portland State University, ***Portland Community College

 Portland State University

-The workplace CPR course is designed to teach procedures to those wanting to become CPR/AED instructors.
+The workplace CPR course is designed to teach procedures to those wanting to become CPR/AED certified.
 Basic CPR techniques, how to assist a choking victim, heart attack symptoms, stroke symptoms and AED training are all covered in this course.
-Prior to the start of the class, applicants must complete an online pre-course that lasts from 3-4 hours.

 Portland Community College

 Portland Community College offers traditional college programs, adult learning, pre-college programs and distance learning.
-With three campuses, seven learning centers and various community centers, individuals have a multitude of learning opportunities, including several classes that provide training in CPR.
+With four campuses, eight learning centers and various community centers, individuals have a multitude of learning opportunities, including several classes that provide training in CPR.

 This course is aimed at those interested in learning first aid and how to perform CPR.
 Participants learn to provide basic emergency care to sick or injured persons until medical professionals arrive, including the use of AED and care for wounds, burns and bone injuries.
 Completing this course qualifies graduates for an AHA or American Red Cross certificate in Standard First Aid and CPR/AED for adult/child and infant CPR.